papr1ka2/papr1ka2.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm Gye Jin, a third year PhD student at Georgia Tech.
+Hi, I'm Gye Jin, a PhD student at Georgia Tech working with [Prof.Taesoo Kim](https://taesoo.kim/) at the [Systems Software and Security Lab](https://gts3.org/).

-I am a member of the [Systems Software and Security Lab](https://gts3.org/) lead by my advisor [Taesoo Kim](https://taesoo.kim/).
+I am also a member of [Team Atlanta](https://team-atlanta.github.io/), the winner of the DARPA [AIxCC](https://aicyberchallenge.com/) competition.

-I'm broadly interested the intersection of software security and mathematics.
+I'm broadly interested in the intersection between software security and mathematics.
 Currently I am digging into
  - zero-knowledge proofs and multi-party computation
  - symbolic execution and software verification
  - smart contract security

-Please check out my [CV](assets/pdf/cv.pdf).
+For more details, please check out my [CV](assets/pdf/cv.pdf).